 I wrote this piece when Max Clifford was returned to Leeds to speak at the CIPR Northern Conference in 2012 to address privacy and the media landscape in a post-Leveson world.
 It made me mad.

 Do some people in PR lie and mislead the public?
 Of course.
 But my position is that this should never be acceptable.
 Never.
 Ever.

-Not even when someone as Teflon-coated as Max Clifford is operating (or should this now read “was”?).
-Not even if he is otherwise a wonderful human being (which a jury has decided he is not), who dotes on his family (as his daughter testified) and does things for the charitable causes (which he does).
+Not even when someone as Teflon-coated as Max Clifford was operating.
+Not even if he was otherwise a wonderful human being (which a jury has decided he was not), who doted on his family (as his daughter testified) and did things for the charitable causes (which he did).